carpentries-incubator/geospatial-python/episodes/01-intro-raster-data.md

 ## Introduction

-This episode introduces the two primary types of geospatial
+This episode introduces the two primary type of data models, raster and vector, that are used to represent the earth surface digitally.
-data: rasters and vectors.
-After briefly introducing these data types, this episode focuses on raster data, describing some major features and types of raster data.
+After briefly introducing these data models, this episode focuses on the raster representation, describing some major features and types of raster data.

 ## Data Structures: Raster and Vector

-The two primary types of geospatial data are raster and vector data.
+The two primary data models that are using to represent the earth surface digitally are raster and vector.
 Raster data is stored as a grid of values which are rendered on a map as pixels.
 Each pixel value represents an area on the Earth's surface.
-Vector data structures represent specific features on the
-Earth's surface, and
-assign attributes to those features.
+A typical example for raster data is a sattelite image or aerial photograph.
+Vector data is stored as point, lines or polygons and are often used to represent specific features on the Earth's surface.
+This can for example be a house or a road.
+Representing phenomena as vector data allows you to  with specific attributes attached to it. , and assign attributes to those features.
 Vector data structures will be discussed in more detail in [the next episode](02-intro-vector-data.md).

 This workshop will focus on how to work with both raster and vector data sets, therefore it is essential that we understand the